Banksy-said-hi/Advanced-React/README.md

 - how to implement code splitting in Reacp apps and why?

 ## To read more:
-- Bundle, Websocket, Markup, Javascript promises, Callback,
+- Bundle, Websocket, Markup, Javascript promises, Callback, useDebouncer
+- What is the proper way of designing a useEffect? do we really have to define the function inside?

 ## To create code sample:
 - Lazy loading, Suspense, React code splitting
 - Redux: you can create a dark mode toggler to practice
--

 ## Resources
  - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map